WaelOsmaniDev/djangoVehicules/README.md

 # djangoVehicules
-Web application using Django to manage vehicules
+Web application using Django to manage vehicles